sikaxn/house-score-tool/readme.md

-Under dev
+# Under dev

+Only tested under windows

-Run the Script:
+# Run the Script:

 Ensure you have all necessary dependencies installed: